You’ve Talked About It… You’ve Tried to Fix It…

 The Conflict Pattern Reset

-This is a focused six-week process to help couples interrupt recurring conflict patterns.
+A focused six-week process to help couples interrupt recurring conflict patterns.

-Couples who complete the process typically notice:
+Couples who complete this process typically experience:

-• difficult conversations become manageable again
+– Difficult conversations becoming manageable again

 Request a Conversation